Skip to main content

 • “A fun game, the mechanics were simple yet suited the game a lot, shifting between portals and worlds with the violin/cello music was soothing.”

-• “There was a small audio glitch that occurred at the very end of the demo, where only the music and text box sound was heard, the rest of the environmental sounds were deafened (such as your character walking, etc).”
+• “There was a small audio glitch at the very end of the demo where only the music and text box sound were heard; the rest of the environmental sounds, such as character walking, were muted.”

 • “Sound/music was definitely the low point since there isn't much to begin with.”